geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_04_Lab3_Ex9_DLP Policy_Power_Automate.md

 ‎
 ‎Do NOT proceed to the next step until the **Status** of the flow has changed to **Suspended**.
 You may need to refresh the window a few times until you see this status change.

-14. Once the flow has been suspended, select **Edit i**n the menu bar at the top of the page.
+14. Once the flow has been suspended, select **Edit** in the menu bar at the top of the page.

 15. In the window that is returned, you will see the actions for your flow.
 Select **Save**.
 ‎